TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 At this point we could use one of the wide known definitions of tech debt, but we decided to go with our own.

-**Why would then we change it?**
+**Why would we change it?**

-Simply, because software engineering as evolved **a lot** since the first of those definitions were introduced back in 1992 by [Ward Cunningham](https://github.com/WardCunningham/remodeling "Github repository from Ward Cunningham about remodeling").
+Simply, because software engineering has evolved **a lot** since the first of those definitions were introduced back in 1992 by [Ward Cunningham](https://github.com/WardCunningham/remodeling "Github repository from Ward Cunningham about remodeling").

 Now we use infrastructure as a code, microservices architecture, CI/CD, agile philosophy, and evolved technology stacks, some of which were born just a couple of years ago and give a competitive advantage over old ones.

-We have seen stacks raise and die since then, and using those dead stacks was not considered technical debt at the time, they were _state of the art_.
+We have seen stacks rise and fall since then, and using those dead stacks was not considered technical debt at the time, they were _state of the art_.
 We consider that anything in engineering that induces a cost for the company to grow, deliver or build new features is technical debt, be it new developments or things already in production.